--) ARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SEC the quarterly period ended April 3, 2010 URITIES EXCHANGE ACT OF 1934 OR ANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SEC the transition period from to URITIES EXCHANGE ACT OF 1934 Commission file number ber 1-11406 KADANT (Exact name of registrant as sp Delaware (State or Ot ther Jurisdiction of Incorporation or Organization) 52-176232 (I.R.S.
-Employer Identification No Westford, ology Park Drive Massachusetts f Principal Executive Offices) 0188 (Zip Code Registrant's telephone number, including ng area code: (978) 776-2000 the precedi check mark whether the registrant (1) has filed all reports required to be a ling 12 months (or for such shorter period that the registrant was required a 90 days.
-Yes ⊠ No □ to be submi check mark whether the registrant has submitted electronically and post itted and posted pursuant to Rule 405 of Regulation S-T during the precessibility and post such files).
-Yes \square No \square definitions check mark whether the registrant is a large accelerated filer, an accelerate of "large accelerated filer," "accelerated filer" and "smaller reporting contented filer Accelerated Filer Non-accelerated Fil Indicate by check mark whether the registrant is a shell company (as defined in Rule 2 12b-2 of the Exchange Act).
-Yes □ No 区 Indicate the e number of shares outstanding of each of the issuer's classes of commo on stock, as of the latest practicable date.
-Class Outstanding at April 30, 2010 Common Stock, \$.01 par value 12,425,675

-PART I - FINANCIAL INFORMATION
+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended July 3, 2010

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to

+Commission file number 1-11406

+KADANT INC.

+(Exact name of registrant as specified in its charter)

+Delaware (State or Other Jurisdiction of Incorporation or Organization)

+One Technology Park Drive Westford, Massachusetts (Address of Principal Executive Offices) 52-1762325 (I.R.S.
+Employer Identification No.)

+01886 (Zip Code)

+Registrant's telephone number, including area code: (978) 776-2000

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \Box No \Box

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer

+Non-accelerated filer

+(Do not check if a smaller reporting company)

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.

+Class

+Common Stock, \$.01 par value

+Outstanding at July 30, 2010 12,430,675

+Smaller reporting company \Box

+Accelerated Filer 🗵

+as of the latest pra